o-l-a-v/o-l-a-v.github.io/website/docs/tech/google-nest-wifi/faq.md

 ### MAC randomization and Family Wi-Fi

-This is due to a privacy related feature of newer OSes (Android, iOS, Windows) known as MAC randomization, which makes it look like a new/different device connects to your Nest Wifi.

 Both the Family Wi-Fi/parental control and the pausing functionality has been broken by design ever since MAC randomization became a thing years ago.
+This is a privacy feature included in OS-es (Android, iOS, MacOS, Windows), which makes it look like a new/different device connects to your Nest Wifi.
 More on MAC randomization from:

 * Apple: [1] <https://support.apple.com/en-us/guide/security/secb9cb3140c/web>, [2] <https://support.apple.com/en-us/HT211227>
 * Google / Android: <https://source.android.com/docs/core/connect/wifi-mac-randomization-behavior>
 * Microsoft Windows: <https://support.microsoft.com/en-us/windows/ac58de34-35fc-31ff-c650-823fc48eb1bc>

-You could look into controlling access on a different level, for instance the device itself.
-With products like:
+Don't rely on the family Wi-Fi feature of Nest Wifi, and don't wait for Google to fix it.
+Instead you should look into controlling access on a different level, for instance the device itself, with products like:

 * Apple -> Family Sharing -> Screen time: <https://www.apple.com/family-sharing>
 * Google Family Link: <https://families.google/familylink>